-The 2018 Interhouse Cross Country Carnivals for both Secondary and Junior School were held this week.
-Despite the soggy conditions, our runners toughed it out and demonstrated strong House spirit, competitiveness and sportsmanship in the process.
+The 2018 Interhouse Cross Country Carnivals for both the Secondary and Junior Schools were held this week.
+Despite the soggy conditions, our runners toughed it out and demonstrated strong house spirit, competitiveness and sportsmanship in the process.
 A summary of the final results for these carnivals is included below.